Employees of the Astrochemical Research Laboratory of UrFU Started Assembling the Second Ultra-High Vacuum Cryogenic Unit

 The unit will help expand the possibilities of scientific research of interstellar ice in space

-Ural Federal University has started creating a second cryogenic unit that will allow for more detailed studies of interstellar ice in space.
+Ural Federal University has begun creating a second cryogenic unit that will allow for more detailed studies of interstellar ice in space.
 The unit will be assembled by the end of this year, Anton Vasyunin, head of the Astrochemical Research Laboratory of UrFU, said at a press conference in the Ural Information Center.

 In 2022, the first unit in Russia for spectroscopic analysis of complex compositions resembling interstellar ice was created at Ural Federal University.